thomas-mattsson/s2i-ace/README.md

 ## Maven

 Maven is used for managing the build of the ACE project.
 The [ace-maven-plugin](https://github.com/ot4i/ace-maven-plugin) is also included into this image.
+Image is currently using the version at https://github.com/thomas-mattsson/ace-maven-plugin that introduces support for ACE 12 test projects allowing JUnit tests to be executed as part of the build process.

 More information on how that can be used in a CI/CD context can be read about here:
 <https://community.ibm.com/community/user/integration/viewdocument/ibm-ace-v11-continuous-integration>